wangjunicode/UIForia/docs/_docs/alignments.md

 ---
 title: Alignment
-description: How to use the Aligment properties
+description: How to use the Alignment properties
 layout: page
 showInMain: true
 order: 25